Krishnaelectrovoltz/Sequencing-using-PLC-Logic/README.md

 ## Contact

-For any questions or feedback, please reach out to [your.email@example.com](mailto:dandenzonga.com).
+For any questions or feedback, please reach out to [dandenzonga@gmail.com](mailto:dandenzonga.com).

 ---

-Feel free to customize this template to fit your specific needs and project details!